Kappaccinoh/zut/README.md

 From "A Gentleman in Moscow", the game of zut played by Alexander Rostov and Sophia made into a webapp

 # Currently Working on
-1. Minor UI Related Issues
-- Interface for word clearance, strikethrough? animated sliding on the textarea once a word is cleared?
+2. Minor Backend Setup
+- Code Cleanup

+Table Notes
+- Make the category relation table

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------